Kazimieras Venclauskis: In Russian Empire

-In September 1908, Veclauskis became the first chairman of cultural organization Varpas (bell) which organized concerts, lectures, amateur theater performances.
+In September 1908, Venclauskis became the first chairman of cultural organization Varpas (bell) which organized concerts, lectures, amateur theater performances.
 His wife, together with Gabrielius Landsbergis-Žemkalnis, directed several plays.
 Venclauskis co-directed a play in 1911.
 His activities attracted the attention of the Tsarist police.
 His home was searched and he was briefly arrested in September 1912.
 The arrest spoiled his plans for running in the elections to the Russian State Duma.
 During World War I, he organized aid to war refugees.
 When fighting reached Šiauliai, he retreated to Minsk.
 He worked as a jurist of the All-Russian Zemstvo Union dealing with the 10th Army.
 After the February Revolution, he became a justice of the peace in Minsk.
 He returned to Lithuania in summer 1917 or in June 1918.
 Venclauskis, together with Peliksas Bugailiškis and Stasys Lukauskis, managed to get a permission from the Ober Ost officials to reopen the Šiauliai Gymnasium.
 They organized Jėga Society (power, strength), chaired by Venclauskis, to support the school which opened in April 1918 with 200 students.